pauliwag/SYSC3110/README.md

 - de-centralized ActionProcessor logic; maximized abstraction, delegation and extensibility
 - added various failsafes
 - added/modified test classes to match changes relative to iteration 3
-- zombie health and peashooter damage were reworked in order to promote balance in the game
+- zombie health and speed, peashooter damage, and sunpoint accumulation were tuned in order to promote balance
-- undo/redo functionality added to Level allowing user to undo/redo moves when possiblw
+- turn undo/redo features were implemented via serialization

 ---

 ***User-visible changes***

-- GUI grid length now extended to 8x5
+- Level 1 map width extended to 8 tiles (from 5) for balance purposes.
-- Game now includes multiple different plant types and zombie types
+- New sprites added for the new plant and zombie types.
-- User can now undo/redo any moves they have made
-- Prices of plants have been adjusted to promote balance, and can now be seen on the GUI
+- Undo and redo buttons, which can be toggled on or off, provide the option of undoing and redoing turns ad infinitum.
-- Next wave of zombies now spawn immediately after current wave of zombies complete spawning
+- Spawn rate visibly increases or decreases depending on the difficulty setting of the active wave.

 ---